-Share Ownership as of December 31, 2021
+Share Ownership as of December 31, 2022

-The number of Ordinary Shares held, pursuant to the Share Register, as of December 31, 2021, by the members of the Board and the Senior Management and parties closely linked to such persons amounted in the aggregate to 2,522,311 Ordinary Shares.
-For information on options/RSUs allotted to the members of the Board and Senior Management, please refer to the table below.
+The number of Ordinary Shares held, pursuant to the Share Register, as of December 31, 2022, by the members of the Board and the Senior Management and parties closely linked to such persons amounted in the aggregate to 2,528,005 Ordinary Shares.
+For information on options allotted to the members of the Board and Senior Management, please refer to the table below.
+No RSUs were allotted in the year under review.